-While all these insoles are good for runners, these ones are created specifically for the activity of running.
-They’d be good to put in your running shoes, even if you have a different type of insole in your everyday shoes, work shoes, or smart shoes.
+While all these insoles are good for runners, Currex RUNpro Highs are created specifically for the activity of running.
+Put them in your running shoes even if you have a different type of insole in your everyday shoes, work shoes, or smart shoes.

-Firstly, a mid-layer consisting of bamboo and charcoal adds a moisture-wicking and antimicrobial element to these insoles, so they’re far less likely to smell funky (always a good thing especially for running long distances or short intense bursts).
+The insole’s mid-layer consists of bamboo and charcoal.
+The layer adds a moisture-wicking and antimicrobial element, so they’re far less likely to smell funky (always a good thing, especially for running long distances or short intense bursts).

-They’re very ergonomic, with a 3D Dynamic Arch for optimal support, which is semi-firm and reduces stress in the arch area while retaining the natural flexibility of the foot.
+A 3D Dynamic Arch provides great ergonomics and optimal support.
+It’s semi-firm and reduces stress in the arch area while retaining the natural flexibility of the foot.

 - Bamboo/charcoal mid-layer